Overgrown is made for all ages (requires counting to 20)

 Overgrown is a game system, so from a story standpoint, the story can be anything you want!
 You can tailor it to your kid’s interests and comfort levels, and it does encourage the use of safety tools (even linking to the X-card explanation as reference), so content-wise, this works really well for any age.

-For mechanics, Overgrown only uses a d20 for all the rolls, and it has a pre-set recommended difficulty for all the rolls – this means it was easy for kiddo to track which die to use (since there was only 1) and the consistency in the difficulty also made it really easy to tell or show my kid if a roll was a success or not.
-So, this ended up being a pretty easy game for kiddo to learn and really enjoy without getting overwhelmed by the system requirements.
+For mechanics, Overgrown only uses a d20 for all the rolls, and it has a pre-set recommended difficulty for all the rolls – this means it was easy for my kid to track which die to use (since there was only 1) and the consistency in the difficulty also made it really easy to tell or show my kid if a roll was a success or not.
+So, this ended up being a pretty easy game for my kid to learn and really enjoy without getting overwhelmed by the system requirements.

 Since this is a system, you can make the setting anything you want!
 It does lean a bit towards nature-punk (which, I love that term) since the characters described in the game have traits and abilities from different animals, but it does also encourage using the system for other settings (like sci-fi or medieval settings).

 At the end of the system description, there are some example scenarios to try out as well including a forest outpost adventure, which has a lot of parallels to a typical first quest in a standard tabletop RPG, a fall holiday special example, and sci-fi styled origin story for why everyone has evolved into different animals.
 Although I didn’t play these with my kid (he had other creative plans), they were really good examples for what a scenario could look like and would make for a great first session to try the game out.

 Another setting aspect that I want to cover is that Overgrown has a guide built in to help new game runners with creating a setting.
 It gives suggestions for questions to ask the players and even has a checklist for how to fill scenes in and make the setting complete.
 This is a great guide for Overgrown or for any other tabletop RPG scenario, and I’m very grateful that it was included with the game.